WASHINGTON (AP) — The police were badly outnumbered.

 They breached the line moments later, and rioters soon broke into the building, taking over the House and Senate chambers and running wild in Statuary Hall and other hallowed symbols of democracy.
 The mob ransacked the place, smashing windows and waving Trump, American and Confederate flags.
 The lawmakers who were voting to affirm President-elect Joe Biden's victory were forced into hiding for hours.

 Throughout the melee, police officers were injured, mocked, ridiculed and threatened.
 One Capitol Police officer, Brian Sicknick, died Thursday night from injuries suffered during the riot.
-Four other people also died because of the Capitol violence.
 The melee was instigated by a mob of supporters of President Donald Trump who have professed their love of law enforcement and derided the mass police reform protests that shook the nation last year following the police killing of George Floyd in Minneapolis.

 The rampage shocked the world and left the country on edge, forcing the resignations of three top Capitol security officials over the failure to stop the breach.
 Lawmakers have demanded a review of operations and an FBI briefing over what they called a “terrorist attack.”

-One disturbing video shows a bloodied police officer screaming for help as he’s crushed by rioters inside the Capitol building.
+Another disturbing video shows a bloodied police officer screaming for help as he’s crushed by protesters inside the Capitol building.
 The young officer is pinned between a riot shield and metal door.
 Bleeding from the mouth, he cries out in pain and screams, “Help!”

-The riot focused renewed attention on Capitol Police, a force of more than 2,300 officers and civilian employees that protects the Capitol, lawmakers, staff and visitors.
+Still, the riot — and Sicknick's death — focused renewed attention on Capitol Police, a force of more than 2,300 officers and civilian employees that protects the Capitol, lawmakers, staff and visitors.
 The agency has an annual budget of about $515 million.

 Three days before the riot, the Pentagon offered National Guard manpower.
 And as the mob descended on the building Wednesday, Justice Department leaders reached out to offer up FBI agents.
-Capitol Police turned down both offers, according to senior defense officials and two people familiar with the matter.
+Capitol Police turned them down both times, according to senior defense officials and two people familiar with the matter.

 Like many other agencies, the Capitol Police have been hit hard by COVID-19, with frequent schedule changes for officers and many forced to work overtime to fill out rosters.
 The pandemic has put the police under strain going into the new session of Congress and the Jan.
-20 inauguration.
+20 inauguration of President-elect Joe Biden.

-By Saturday, prosecutors had filed 17 cases in federal district court and 40 others in the District of Columbia Superior Court for a variety of offenses, ranging from assaulting police officers to entering restricted areas of the U.S. Capitol, stealing federal property and threatening lawmakers.
-Prosecutors said dozens of other people were being sought by federal agents, and the U.S. attorney in Washington vowed that “all options were on the table” for charges, including possibly sedition.
+By Friday, prosecutors had filed 14 cases in federal district court and 40 others in the District of Columbia Superior Court for a variety of offenses ranging from assaulting police officers to entering restricted areas of the U.S. Capitol, stealing federal property and threatening lawmakers.
+Prosecutors said additional cases remained under seal, dozens of other people were being sought by federal agents and the U.S. attorney in Washington vowed that “all options were on the table” for charges, including possibly sedition.

-Among those charged was Richard Barnett, an Arkansas man who was shown in a widely seen photo sitting in House Speaker Nancy Pelosi's office with his boots on a desk.
+Among those charged was Richard Barnett, an Arkansas man who was shown in a widely seen photo sitting in Pelosi's office with his boots on the desk.
 He also wrote a disparaging note to Pelosi.
 Acting Attorney General Jeffrey Rosen called the photo of Barnett a “shocking image” and "repulsive.'

 “Those who are proven to have committed criminal acts during the storming of the Capitol will face justice,'' Rosen said.